-“Collect Kubernetes Logs on Docker for Mac” gives you a neat workaround for collecting logs with a bash script.
+- “Collect Kubernetes Logs on Docker for Mac” gives you a neat workaround for collecting logs with a bash script.
 This works great on your local cluster when using the built-in Kubernetes functionality on Docker for Mac.

-Now that we covered the basics of continuous delivery and technical aspects, we can start with the advanced integrations and tools that can be integrated into DevOps workflows.
+Now that we covered the basics of continuous delivery and technical aspects, we can start with the advanced integrations and tools integrated into DevOps workflows.
 We will specifically cover tools to enable security tests.
 Below is an overview of the different tools you can use in a DevOps environment.

 First, we have an article that will help you understand the deeper aspects of DevOps by providing further helpful resources.
 The materials cover culture, the first hands-on app development experience, end-to-end workflow mapping, automation, and KPI topics.
-Check out this article here: Learn more about DevOps.

-We have a 30-minute tutorial on building your own DevSecOps pipeline for you!
+We have a 30-minute tutorial on building your own DevSecOps pipeline for you.
 This tutorial will walk you step-by-step through setting up an app in Heroku, creating a simple CI/CD workflow with CircleCI, and integrating two tools: A SAST test (Python safety check) and a DAST test (Crashtest Security).
 You will also learn about basic GitHub push/pull/commit functionality.